babs/pyrowl/README.md

     p = pyrowl.Pyrowl( "apikey(s)", "providerkey")

-Both apikey(s) and providerkey are optionnal.
+Both apikey(s) and providerkey are optional.
 If you'd like to add just one API key, set it as string, if you want more, just provide a list of API key strings.

     p = pyrowl.Pyrowl(['apikey1','apikey2'])    # multiple API keys
     p = pyrowl.Pyrowl("apikey1","providerkey") # 1 API key with a providerkey